Even-in-magnetic field part of transverse resistivity as a probe of magnetic transitions

-Experimentally, the different elements of the resistivity tensor are usually calculated from the voltage measured along and perpendicular to the current direction.
-For example, if a current applied along the x-axis induces finite voltage along the y-axis, then $\rho_{yx}$ is non-zero.
-Hereafter, we shall use the terms longitudinal and transverse resistivity to refer to the signal measured in the respective orientation to the current flow.
-Note that these do not necessarily correspond to the diagonal and off-diagonal components of the resistivity tensor expressed in crystallographic axes since the current may flow in a general direction.

-In the following, we summarize the effects which can result in a finite contribution to transverse resistivity and discuss their symmetry with respect to the applied magnetic field.
-The AHE contribution is an odd function of the applied magnetic field when the material is magnetically saturated.
-Similarly, in saturation, AMR has an even dependence on the magnetic field.
-However, when the magnetic saturation is not reached, there might be odd contributions arising from AMR and, vice versa, even contributions due to the AHE.
-That is because the reversal of the magnetic field does not result in the reversal of the magnetic order \cite{Wang2020} while the Onsager relations only constrain the diagonal components of $\bar{\bar{\rho}}$ to be even under reversal of both the magnetic field and the magnetic order.

-In an isotropic material, the OMR contribution is present only in longitudinal resistivity.
-However, OMR can also manifest in the transverse resistivity if the symmetry of the crystal is low enough: For a general current direction, the OMR contribution to transverse resistivity will necessarily exist in an anisotropic crystal where the longitudinal OMR is different along two directions, as a result of the linearity of the resistivity.
-This typically is not observed in an experiment because the anisotropy of the resistivity is weak, the electrical current is often applied along one of the main crystallographic axes, or the crystallinity of the measured samples is insufficient \cite{Zheng2020}.
-When the transverse OMR is negligible, the even component of the transverse resistivity can indicate whether AMR is present since AMR contributes both to the diagonal and off-diagonal components of the resistivity tensor.

-In a typical measurement of the anomalous Hall effect, the external magnetic field is swept perpendicular to the current direction.
-In such a scenario, AMR is often assumed not to contribute to the transverse resistivity which is justified for high-symmetry materials and the magnetization exactly following the external magnetic field.
-Below the saturation field, however, magnetization is not aligned with the external field even in a simple ferromagnet and the assumption is thus not valid.
-Moreover, it is usually not true in more complex materials with low symmetry, such as non-collinear antiferromagnets \cite{fina2014,wang2019, sharma2023planar}.
-Therefore, the even component of transverse resistivity can also indicate the presence of AMR.
-Other even-in-field effects contributing to transverse resistivity have been considered in relation to non-centrosymmetric Berry curvature \cite{yang2023}.
-Furthermore, note that a quadratic-in-field contribution to transverse resistivity may arise when the anomalous and ordinary Hall angles are sizable \cite{zhao2023}.
+In typical anomalous Hall effect measurements, the magnetic field is swept perpendicular to the current, and the voltage is measured in a direction orthogonal to both field and current.
+The AMR is often assumed negligible in such experiments, at least if the magnetization follows the field.
+However, below the saturation field, the magnetization vector typically deviates from the field direction, invalidating this assumption even in simple ferromagnets.
+This effect is even more pronounced in low-symmetry materials, such as non-collinear antiferromagnets \cite{fina2014, wang2019, sharma2023planar}, where the magnetization response is more complex.
+Consequently, the even-in-field component of transverse resistivity can serve as an indicator of AMR.
+Other even-in-field contributions to transverse resistivity have also been linked to non-centrosymmetric Berry curvature effects \cite{yang2023}.
+Additionally, a quadratic-in-field term in transverse resistivity can emerge when both the anomalous and ordinary Hall angles are substantial \cite{zhao2023}.